-He had his stroke and could not read, write, or speak well … still, he kept a diary.
+He had his stroke in 2011 and could not read, write, or speak well … still, he kept a diary.
 How did he do that?
 He couldn’t write, but he “recorded” his diary by using drawings, graphs, charts, and metaphorical pictures.
 The recovery from damage of his language progressed from individual words to fragments to sentences to paragraphs to pages.
 He also recorded his voice which, with his diary, eventually provided the documentation required to assess and rebuild the different modalities of his deficits.
 He started with what the nurses called “word salad,” and grew to a point when his lost grammar had come back.

 Stroke Diary, A Primer for Aphasia Therapy was published on March 27, 2015.

 Stroke Diary, The Secret of Aphasia Recovery, (Volume 2)was published on September 17, 2016.

 Stroke Diary, Just So Stories, How Aphasia Got Its Language Back (Volume 3) was published on January 23, 2018.

 Dr. Broussard is a middleman between different poles: between therapists and educators, and between neuroscience and education.
 He is part of the therapeutic community, yet is not a therapist.
 He is part of the educational community, yet not a teacher.
 He understands that therapy is learning and learning, therapy.